jayrebornn/jayrebornn.github.io/_posts/2024-12-13-Sherlock-Noxious.md

 # Tasks

--Task 1: Its suspected by the security team that there was a rogue device in Forela's internal network running responder tool to perform an LLMNR Poisoning attack.
+Task 1: Its suspected by the security team that there was a rogue device in Forela's internal network running responder tool to perform an LLMNR Poisoning attack.
 Please find the malicious IP Address of the machine.

 First, we filter for llmnr, we then go through and try to locate any suspicious-looking requests.
 That is when we see 172.17.19.135